 Dear Mayor and City Council:

 This petition has been started in an effort to stop the construction of the proposed Sandspur Path in Maitland.
 Sandspur Road is one of the few remaining traditional, tree-lined streets in a residential neighborhood.
-The proposed path will require the unnecessary destruction of dozens of beautiful oak trees, street lights, and drainage swales, in addition to the loss of neighborhood aesthetics.
+The proposed path will require the unnecessary destruction of dozens of beautiful oak trees (update-city officials claim only 5-8 trees will be impacted), street lights, and drainage swales, in addition to the loss of neighborhood aesthetics.
 Most importantly, however, are the three schools situated along this quiet street and the increase in foot traffic potentially risks the safety of our children and residents.

-The path is a proposed 10’ sidewalk (15’ clearance after a 5’ setback) that will run along the north side of Sandspur Road, connecting the new Interstate 4 overpass to Maitland Avenue.
+The path is a proposed 10’ sidewalk (15' clearance after 5' setback) that will run along the north side of Sandspur Road, connecting the new Interstate 4 overpass to Maitland Avenue (update - recent plans show 8 - 10' and no setbacks in some portions).
 There is a pre-existing sidewalk and separate 3’ bike lane along Sandspur, but since space couldn’t be identified along Maitland Boulevard, they moved the proposed path into our adjacent neighborhood.

 Please do not treat our neighborhood like I-4, widening it for the potential onslaught of new traffic—a need that has not even been identified with adequate data surveys.
 If you build it, they will undoubtedly come; if you leave it alone, our neighborhood will continue to be safe and secure as we know it.